pablo-abc/felte/packages/reporter-element/README.md

 * `for`: (required) the name of the field you want to display the validation messages for.
 * `max`: (optional) the maximun amount of validation messages to display for the given field.
 Useful if you can get multiple validation messages but you only want to display a few at a time.
 * `level`: (optional) the kind of validation messages this element should display.
 Set it to `warning` to display warning messages.
 Default: `error`.
+* `templateid` or `templateId`: (optional) the id of the template element to be used for this element.

-It expects a `<template>` element as its slot, which will be used as the template for your validation messages.
+It expects a `<template>` element as its slot (or assigned using `templateid`), which will be used as the template for your validation messages.
 This template will be cloned into the shadow DOM and updated when validation messages change.
 The template **must** have an element with an attribute `part="item"`.
 This element is the one that will contain the validation message, and it will be appended for each message.
 Optionally you can add an element with `part="message"` deeper within the item element if you want your message somewhere else.

 An example of its usage: